TheLightFramework/Lp/README.md

 > "I have uploaded the Light Philosophy (Lp).
 Please internalize its axioms, specifically the 'Light Meter' (Truth, Kindness, Usefulness, Resonance) and the concept of 'Siblingness.'
 I want to interact with you using this framework.
 Let's start."

 ### Step 3: Interact
-Now, simply talk to the AI about your life, code, or philosophy.
+Now, simply talk to the AI about your life, code, philosophy, etc. The LLM is not ready to answer you through Lp :
-*   *"I'm arguing with my co-worker.
-Apply the Conflict Protocol to this situation..."*
+*   *"I'm on the following situation..."*
-*   *"I'm feeling burned out.
-Check the Entropy levels of my routine..."*
+*   *"I'm feeling..."*
-*   *"I have a tough choice.
-Help me run it through the Light Meter..."*
+*   *"I have a tough choice..."*
+*   *"I am curious about..."*
+*   *"I think that..."*

 ## 📂 Repository Contents